auraoupa/scripts-occigen-for-Arne/README.md

   - copy the adress output for jupyter command in the firefox terminal

 To access the ressources from CPU nodes with dask-jobqueue :
-  - first submit a job (example for one node) :
+  - first submit a job inside the notebook (example for one node) :
 ```
 ask_workers=28
 memory='120GB'